 A relevant and perhaps more useful question to ask for non psychopaths is which industries and lines of work are the least psychopathic?
 Where can you expect to find a much lower incidence of psychopathic traits and instead find more human and decent traits?

-Not surprisingly, the caring professions such as nursing, psychoptherapist, doctor and so on are often considered to be the least psychopathic.
+Not surprisingly, the caring professions such as nursing, psychotherapist, doctor and so on are often considered to be the least psychopathic.
 The clue is in the name!
 These professions reward more positive and empathic human emotions and so will not so much attract psychopaths who could not care less about the suffering of others (admittedly a very small number may hide behind this profession as well as we mentioned with politics and religion above).

 Here are some professions generally considered less psychopathic: